ansvu/how-to-pr-helmchart-cert/README.md

 Example of real CMM23.5 PR [Click Here](https://github.com/openshift-helm-charts/charts/pull/877)

-**Note:** If Product-listing is already set to published, then once PR is merged it will automatic auto-publish to the catalog.
+**Note:** If Product-listing is already set to `Publish`, then once PR is merged it will automatic auto-publish to the catalog.

 # RedHat Certification Chart Verifier Links
 - RedHat-Certification-Chart-Verifier